neologisms-annotation/neologisms-ending-in-age/README.md

 # Neologisms ending in -age in contemporary French
-This repository stores scripts and annotated lists of neologisms and verbs used in a study in contemporary French of neologisms ending in -age.
+This repository stores scripts and annotated lists of neologisms and verbs used in a study of neologisms ending in -age in contemporary French.

 This repository provides
 - a Jupyter Notebook script in French that allowed the extraction of the candidate neologisms from the corpus frWaC (frwac_extraction.ipynb)